 The True Meaning of Loyalty

 So how do we actually use this knowledge to our advantage?
 At this point all we really know is that we need to focus on long-term retention of shoppers and this doesn’t really reveal much.
 We can begin to understand the topic by considering a few things about loyalty, for instance, it can not be demanded and does not submit to our desires.
 Loyalty is something that is given through willingness and desire.
 Developing deep value has to do with factors that go beyond just the product itself.
 It involves the intention behind a product.
 It’s how sincere the people running the show are towards their customers.
 Trust, quality, packaging, customer service, delivery terms and speed, education and most of all honesty.
 The equation to loyalty is much more complex and delicate than we think, but becomes achievable once understood.

 We also know that CPC is a tactic that is most commonly used by high bidding established companies and that these high costs can end up being counter productive for our brand and should we become over reliant, they could backfire.
 The only thing that CPC accomplishes is driving traffic to our store, but it is our core values that retain the customer.
 The truth is that we need to think about our strategy and the channels we use.
 There are surely better ways to spend the money we have reserved for Paid Ads, strategies that are stable and have longer lasting outcomes.
 These strategies are meant to be a strong representation of our brand.
 One of the most influential strategies is in the communication and commitment to the customer that we demonstrate across all our channels.

 Quality of Communication

-All along the purchasing and marketing process, across all your channels and all year round, you should be “collecting email and sms information”.
+All along the purchasing and marketing process, across all your channels and all year round, you should be “collecting email addresses and SMS information”.
 Contact details and our ability to communicate to our customers is what ultimately determines the success of our marketing strategy.

 Recommended by Experts: